Fox & Sink, LLC

 Employing ingenuity.
-IBJ writer Marilyn Odendal explores how Fox Williams & Sink restored new life to a 1920s Broad Ripple building.
+IBJ writer Marilyn Odendal explores how Fox & Sink restored new life to a 1920s Broad Ripple building.

 The orange textured exterior had to go, but otherwise the one-story building with a walkout basement on the edge of Broad Ripple Village was the perfect spot for the lawyers of Fox Williams & Sink LLC.